Introduction to Space-Time Adaptive Processing

 The total received signal contains returns from the target, clutter and jammer combined.
-The signal is a data cube with three dimensions (range bins x number of elements x number of pulses).
+The signal is a data cube with three dimensions (range bins-by-number of elements-by-number of pulses).
 Notice that the clutter return dominates the total return and masks the target return.
-We cannot detect the target (blue vertical line) without further processing at this stage.
+The target (blue vertical line) cannot be detected without further processing.

 Now, examine the returns in 2-D angle Doppler (or space-time) domain.
 In general, the response is generated by scanning all ranges and azimuth angles for a given elevation angle.
-Because we know exactly where the target is, we can calculate its range and elevation angle with respect to the antenna array.
+Because you know exactly where the target is, you can calculate its range and elevation angle with respect to the antenna array.

 tgtCellIdx = val2ind(tgtRng,c/(2*Fs)); snapshot = shiftdim(ReceivePulse(tgtCellIdx,:,:)); % Remove singleton dim angdopresp = phased.AngleDopplerResponse('SensorArray',ula,...
 'OperatingFrequency',fc, 'PropagationSpeed',c,...
 'PRF',prf, 'ElevationAngle',tgtElAngle); plotResponse(angdopresp,snapshot,'NormalizeDoppler',true); text(tgtAzAngle,tgtDp/prf,'+ Target')

-If we look at the angle Doppler response which is dominated by the clutter return, we see that the clutter return occupies not only the zero Doppler, but also other Doppler bins.
+If you look at the angle-Doppler response, which is dominated by the clutter return, you see that the clutter return occupies not only the zero Doppler, but also other Doppler bins.
 The Doppler of the clutter return is also a function of the angle.
 The clutter return looks like a diagonal line in the entire angle Doppler space.
 Such a line is often referred to as clutter ridge.
 The received jammer signal is white noise, which spreads over the entire Doppler spectrum at a particular angle, around 60 degrees.

 A DPCA canceller is often used on ULAs but requires special platform motion conditions.
-The platform must move along the antenna's array axis and at a speed such that during one pulse interval, the platform travels exactly half of the element spacing.
+The platform must move along the array axis of the antenna and at a speed such that during one pulse interval, the platform travels exactly half of the element spacing.
 The system used here is set up, as described in earlier sections, to meet these conditions.

 Assume that N is the number of ULA elements.
 The clutter return received at antenna 1 through antenna N-1 during the first pulse is the same as the clutter return received at antenna 2 through antenna N during the second pulse.
 By subtracting the pulses received at these two subarrays during the two pulse intervals, the clutter can be cancelled out.
 The cost of this method is an aperture that is one element smaller than the original array.

 Now, define a DPCA canceller.
-The algorithm may need to search through all combinations of angle and Doppler to locate a target, but for the example, because we know exactly where the target is, we can direct our processor to that point.
+The algorithm might need to search through all combinations of angle and Doppler to locate a target, but for the example, because you know exactly where the target is, you can direct the processor to that point.

 rxmainlobedir = [0; 0]; stapdpca = phased.DPCACanceller('SensorArray',ula,'PRF',prf,...
 'PropagationSpeed',c,'OperatingFrequency',fc,...
 'Direction',rxmainlobedir,'Doppler',tgtDp,...
 'WeightsOutputPort',true)